Disorderly Conduct in New York

 • disturbing a lawful assembly or meeting

-• congregating in public and refusing a police officer's order to disperse, or
+• congregating with others in public and refusing a police officer's order to disperse, and

-• creating an offensive or hazardous condition without good reason.
+• creating a physically offensive or hazardous condition without a legitimate reason.

 For example, getting into a loud argument with a friend on the streets of an otherwise quiet residential neighborhood in the early morning hours could be considered disorderly conduct.
-Peaceful picketing does not constitute disorderly conduct, but picketers that use obscenities, or engage in threatening conduct could be arrested for disorderly conduct.
+Peaceful picketing does not constitute disorderly conduct, but picketers who use obscenities or engage in threatening conduct could be arrested for disorderly conduct.

-• in order to engage in prostitution or promote the prostitution of others
+• to gamble, buy or use drugs, or engage in or promote prostitution

 • while masked